ekurtovic4/handwritten-text-recognition/README.md

 `EM_mix_001_1.jpg|1|2136|3012|120|196|811|391|ŠTA ĆEŠ ONDA?`

 The datasets are converted into **HDF5** format, following the instructions given in section _1.4 Kreiranje HDF5 formata dataset-a_ of the [notebook](HTR_bos3%20notebook.ipynb).
 These HDF5 files are used as inputs to the **HTR-flor** model.

+Currently supported datasets for HDF5 file creation are the three mentioned above.
+In order to do the same for other datasets, additional methods would have to be added to the [reader.py](src/data/reader.py) file.
+For further understanding, it is recommended to analyze the existing methods and the provided [documentation](documentation/HTR_bos3%20dokumentacija.pdf).

 ## Model Training Process